A two-step approach to production frontier estimation and the Matsuoka's distribution: Introduction

 \section{Introduction}

-In the economic theory of production, characterizing efficiency and estimating it is considered essential for performance benchmarking and productivity analysis.
-As a consequence, production frontier estimation has been the subject of a wide literature since the seminal work of \cite{farrell}.
-There are two main approaches to production frontier modeling: the stochastic and the deterministic ones.
-The frontier is considered a fixed function in both approaches.
-In the stochastic one, deviations from the frontier are treated as aggregations of both inefficiency and statistical noise, while in the deterministic one, they are attributed solely to inefficiencies.
-Both approaches have strengths and weaknesses, see for instance \cite{Bezat_2009} or \cite{bogetoft2}.
-In this work we restrict ourselves to the \textit{deterministic approach}.
-Popular methods of deterministic frontier estimation are the Data Envelopment Analysis estimator of \cite{charnes} and the Free Disposal Hull estimator introduced by \cite{deprins}, which gained attention among applied researchers because they are constructed under very weak assumptions.
+In the economic theory of production, characterizing and estimating efficiency is essential for performance benchmarking and analyzing productivity.
+Since the seminal work of \cite{farrell}, a vast literature has developed on production frontier estimation.
+Two main paradigms are commonly used: the stochastic and the deterministic approaches.
+In both, the frontier is a fixed function; the stochastic approach treats deviations from the frontier as a mixture of statistical noise and inefficiency, whereas the deterministic approach attributes all deviations to inefficiency.
+Each paradigm has strengths and limitations \citep[see, e.g.,][]{Bezat_2009,bogetoft2}.

-The main contribution of the presented paper is to propose a three-step method to estimate a deterministic production frontier model inspired by the well-known Cobb-Douglas production function, in which input factors enter the model multiplicatively.
-The model assumes that the efficiency follows a certain distribution (see below) depending on an unknown parameter that requires estimation.
-After linearization, the idea is to first estimate the regression function semiparametrically using a local linear smoother approach.
-Next, the parameter related to the efficiency is estimated using a feasible method of moments technique.
-Finally, a plugin approach is used to obtain the frontier function.

-To make estimation possible, we revisit a continuous distribution taking values in $(0,1)$ to model efficiency, which is referred to as Matsuoka's distribution.
-The main reason for studying the Matsuoka's distribution is that its density can be successfully applied to capture commonly observed features displayed by the efficiency in multiplicative production frontier models.
-We provide a study on the Matsuoka's distribution, deriving basic properties such as distribution and quantile function, moments, skewness, kurtosis, etc, as well as some more specialized results such as incomplete moments and mean deviations, $\alpha$-expectiles, Sharma-Mittal's entropy (a generalization of the Shannon, R\'enyi and Tsallis' entropy), stress-strength reliability, and others.
-Most results derived for the distribution are new.

-In summary, we introduce a deterministic production frontier model where the efficiency is Matsuoka distributed and propose a three-step semiparametric estimation scheme.
-We provide a rigorous asymptotic theory for the proposed estimation method, including rates of convergence in probability for all estimators involved in the estimation procedure for the model with a single input.
-The finite sample properties of the proposed three-step scheme are assessed through a Monte Carlo simulation study, considering univariate and bivariate inputs.
-The usefulness of the proposed model is showcased in an empirical application to Danish milk production.